Skip to main content

 The Happy Uncles Menu & Pricing

-Like most of the best fine dining restaurants in Cape Town, The Happy Uncles offers an ever-changing set menu, with three options:
+Like most of the best fine dining restaurants in Cape Town, The Happy Uncles offers an ever-changing set menu with a few options:

-Of course, prices are true at the time of publishing but are subject to change.
+Of course, prices listed here are true at the time of publishing, but keep in mind that they are subject to change.

 All set menus include a complimentary welcome drink (we were greeted by a beautiful non-alcoholic sparkling wine), free-flowing sparkling and still water, and a selection of petit four amuse-bouche.